Avatar

 GraphPanel->OnEndRelinkConnection();

-//if we hadn't typedef, we should use FGraphEditorDragDropAction::OnDrop(bDropWasHandled, MouseEvent);
+//without typedef, we must use FGraphEditorDragDropAction::OnDrop(bDropWasHandled, MouseEvent);

 Super::OnDrop(bDropWasHandled, MouseEvent);